selfsame/procadia2017/README.md

 * `:type` user taxonomy, `:mount-points` declare which types they allow
 * `:id` optional, helps with redefining parts without registering duplicates
 * `:prefab` corresponds to a prefab on a path within `Assets/Resources`
 * `:mount-points` keys should match names of gameobjects in the part, vals are a probability map of which type is chosen.
-Note you can have a chance of no part (`{nil:10}`)
+Note you can have a chance of no part (`{nil 10}`)
 * `:hooks` are a map of functions that will be routed from the root entity.
 The first arg is the root object, second is the part object.
 You may want to use a var if you plan on re-evaluating the function at runtime.
 * `:state` will be placed into the part state by the `:procjam/part` key